 In 2016, two states modified their post-and-hold provisions.
 Delaware changed its regulatory requirement from a post-and-hold law of 5 days to a post-only requirement for all three beverage subtypes.
 Additionally, Michigan reduced the time of its minimum number of days to hold prices from 180 days to 90 days for wholesale pricing of beer.
+In 2019, Oklahoma eliminated the post-and-hold requirement for beer as it pertains to wholesale pricing.

-Exhibits I.55 through I.58 present detailed state-by-state information for wholesaler pricing policies for beer.
+Exhibits 1.56-1.59 present detailed state-by-state information for wholesaler pricing policies for beer.